 In total, we’ve spent 5 months living in campervans, and we have done a lot of experimentation with cooking.
 Let’s just say we know what works and what doesn’t...
 When you only have 1 square foot of chopping space and 2 burners, you’ve gotta get creative and cook differently than you would in “normal” kitchen.

-Plus, cooking your own meals is a great way to save money on road trips, so having some go-to recipes is a must!
+Plus, cooking your own camping food is a great way to save money on road trips, so having some go-to recipes is a must!

 Our campervan meals are: